slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 ### Notable examples and features

-In this section, I'll share some code snippets demonstrating how to use this DSL.
+Below are some code snippets demonstrating how to use this DSL.

 #### Standalone `withBlocks { }` builder which comes with the model extension